vin-00/vin-00/README.md

 - 📫 How to reach me **winkhatri292004@gmail.com**

-- ⚡ Fun fact **I love binge-watching sci-fi TV shows and movies, with "Manifest" being one of my favorites.**
+- ⚡ Fun fact **I love binge-watching sci-fi and mystery TV shows and movies, with "From" being one of my favorites.**

 ---
 <h3 align="left">Connect with me:</h3>